openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 * Scenario 2: The OVN-K cluster manager and master pods are upgraded first and then the Cluster DNS operator and the CoreDNS pods.

-  In this scenario, the OVN-K cluster manager will create `EgressFirewallDNSName` CRs for each unique DNS name used in EgressFirewall rules.
+  In this scenario, the OVN-K cluster manager will create `DNSNameResolver` CRs for each unique DNS name used in EgressFirewall rules.
-  However, as the Cluster DNS operator and the CoreDNS pods are still not upgraded, CoreDNS pods will not run the `egressfirewall` plugin.
+  However, as the Cluster DNS operator and the CoreDNS pods are still not upgraded, CoreDNS pods will not run the `ocp_dnsnameresolver` plugin.
 Thus, the EgressFirewall functionality will be broken in this scenario.

 ### Operational Aspects of API Extensions